kevroletin/kevroletin.github.io/_drafts/how-tty-works-stty.md

 features.
 We also discovered that many stty's options don't apply to pty and hence can be safely ignored while working with terminal emulators.

-In the last Part 3 of this post series, we will continue exploring tty features by writing C code.
+In the final Part 4 of this post series, we will continue exploring tty features by writing C code.
 We will develop a simple analog of a `script` utility with the goal of understanding sessions and process groups better.
 Stay tuned :)